anasvemmully/full-stack-playlist/Task2/README.md

  > Styling in web development can be challenging at times, requiring a solid understanding of CSS concepts, experience with advanced techniques, and the ability to troubleshoot and adapt to various design requirements for creating visually appealing and responsive web pages.

 ## **:pushpin: Challenge**
-Click here to go to 🌐[https://www.facebook.com/]. and carefully examine its contents.
-Attempt to duplicate the login page for this website.
+Click here to go to 🌐[https://en-gb.facebook.com/]. and carefully examine its contents.
+Attempt to duplicate the login page for this website using CSS.

  ![facebook]